Teresa Giudice’s Youngest Daughter, Audriana, Graduates From Fifth Grade In A Drive-Thru Ceremony

-The Real Housewives of New Jersey star, Teresa Giudice shared videos and photos on Instagram to celebrate her youngest daughter, Audriana’s graduation on Monday.
+On Monday, The Real Housewives of New Jersey‘s Teresa Giudice shared some videos and photos to Instagram in celebration of her youngest daughter Audriana’s graduation.
 The youngest Giudice graduated from fifth grade in a drive-thru celebration at her school.

 Teresa shared a photo of Audriana wearing a white shirt and a red mortarboard.
 The caption congratulated Audriana while acknowledging just how grown up the star’s youngest daughter was.

-The Standing Strong author continued to share her feelings with her almost two million followers.
-Teresa wrote that she was “so proud” of Audriana and indicated just how hard the young lady works “at everything!”
+The Standing Strong author continued to share her feelings with her 1.9 million followers.
+Teresa wrote that she was “so proud” of Audriana, and indicated just how hard the young lady works “at everything!”

-Teresa’s caption continued to address Audriana’s shyness and aversion to photos.

-“I know you hate all the videos and pictures I take,” the New Jersey mom wrote.

-However, Teresa explained that the photos were her way of freezing time.
+Teresa’s caption continued to address Audriana’s shyness and aversion to photos, however, and she explained that the photos were her way of freezing time.

 Audriana’s apprehension around the camera was apparent as Teresa filmed the drive-thru ceremony for her Instagram Live.
 The young graduate, dressed in a black striped jumper, frequently asked her mom to stop filming.
 Audriana was concerned that filming was against the rules.
 Teresa even commented on her daughter’s actions at one point.